One dead in Jerusalem shooting, attacker killed: police

 "It seems that this attack is premeditated," Bar-Lev said.

-Hamas, in power in the Gaza Strip, congratulated the gunman and hailed the "continuation" of the fight to "liberate" Jerusalem, but without specifically claiming the attack.
+Hamas, in power in the Gaza Strip, identified the attacker as Fadi Abu Shkhaydam, congratulating him and hailing the "continuation" of the fight to "liberate" Jerusalem.

 Terror listing